dinkelspiel/fcf/README.md

 ```

 Differences:
-- Implied top level object eg. no need to surround object in curly braces "{}"
+- Implied top level object eg. no need to surround top level object in curly braces "{}"
 - Names are identifiers not strings to have a clear distinction
-- Usage of equals "=" instead of colon ":" to more clearly designate a assign operation
+- Usage of equals "=" instead of colon ":" to more clearly designate an assign operation